Why do some students have more time than others on tests?

 If a student receives extended time for testing, it does not mean that the student automatically has permission for extended deadlines for untimed, out-of-class assignments such as papers and projects.
 However, some disabilities may impact a student’s ability to complete an assignment by the stated deadline and an extension of certain deadlines for assignments may be considered an appropriate accommodation.

 Medical emergencies may be one reason why extended deadlines are determined to be a reasonable accommodation.
-For students with chronic health conditions, particularly those characterized by periods of exacerbated symptoms, disability resource staff may determine that extended deadlines are an appropriate accommodation to be applied on a case-by-case basis (i.e., assignment by assignment and course by course), as reasonable.
+For students with chronic health conditions, particularly those characterized by periods of exacerbated symptoms, accessibility services staff may determine that extended deadlines are an appropriate accommodation to be applied on a case-by-case basis (i.e., assignment by assignment and course by course), as reasonable.

 What advantage is there to having students with disabilities work through your office?